xCDAT/xcdat/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help
-wanted" is open to whoever wants to implement it.
+Anything tagged with "Type: Bug" is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Anything tagged with "Type: Enhanacement" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~